nicotaing/yaml_record/README.md

 ## Storage Adapters ##

-YAMLRecord support pluggable storage adapters that change the storage engine for the YAML data.
+YAMLRecord supports pluggable storage adapters that control the storage engine used for the YAML data.
 By default, the adapter used is the
-'local' store which writes a file (specified by `source` path) to the local system.
+`local` store which writes a file (specified by `source` path) to the local system.
 There are currently two available adapters: `Local` and `Redis`.

 To configure the adapter, you can simply declare within the object: